platform-experience/serviceportal-widget-library/pe-related-list/README.md

 ## Additional Information/Notes

+> This widget was heavly inspired by [ServicePortal.io](https://serviceportal.io/downloads/related-list-widget/)

 ## Installation

-Download and install update set **[pe-google-analytics.u-update-set.xml](https://github.com/platform-experience/serviceportal-widget-library/blob/master/pe-google-analytics/pe-google-analytics.u-update-set.xml)**
+Download and install update set **[pe-related-list.xml](../raw/master/pe-related-list/pe-related-list.xml)**

 After installation, the widget can be accessed via the `Service Portal > Widgets` section for use and customization.